 Concussed youth athletes should be placed on immediate physical and mental rest.
 That means no physical exercise, no computer games, no texting, no parties, no going to the mall with friends.
 Youth who do not rest immediately tend to have much longer recovery periods.
 Because of these factors and the fact that a youth athlete's brain is still developing and growing, some experts suggest that youth remain out of sports for three weeks or more after they are symptom free, especially if they have a history of prior concussions.

 The recommendation of cognitive and physical rest has been made despite the fact that, until June 2012, there was no empirical evidence to support such treatment.
-With the publication of a new study which I co-authored in the Journal of Pediatrics (1) documenting the effectiveness of prescribed rest for the treatment of post-concussion symptoms and cognitive disfunction, whether the rest is applied in the early or prolonged stages of recovery, my hope is that athletes, parents, and school and athletic officials who do not see the therapeutic value of missing sports and strict cognitive and physical rest, even when weeks or months have passed since the injury, will now be less likely to resist or challenge such clinical judgment.
+With the publication of a new study which I co-authored in the Journal of Pediatrics (1) documenting the effectiveness of prescribed rest for the treatment of post-concussion symptoms and cognitive disfunction, whether the rest is applied in the early or prolonged stages of recovery, a follow-up study which I co-authored confirming the results of the initial study (4), and the subsequent publication of a study showing that athletes who engaged in no cognitive rest after concussion took longer to recover (3) my hope is that athletes, parents, and school and athletic officials who do not see the therapeutic value of missing sports and strict cognitive and physical rest, even when weeks or months have passed since the injury, will now be less likely to resist or challenge such clinical judgment.

 How long a period of cognitive and physical rest a student-athlete will need varies, which is why I recommend that concussion recovery be managed by a sports concussion specialist.
 A neuropsychologist (a scientist and clinician who specializes in the assessment of brain function) can greatly assist in return to play decisions, as well as in the management of post-concussion symptoms and recommendations for academic accommodations while the youth is recovering.
 Once cleared from a cognitive perspective, physical exertional testing and balance assessment, overseen by an athletic trainer or other health care professional with specialized training in concussion management, should take place prior to return to play.